-We asked shoppers in the UAE to find specific products on the website, only 31% of the shoppers successfully found the products.
+We asked shoppers in the UAE to find specific products on the website, with only 31% of the shoppers successfully finding the products.

 If users can’t find the products they need, they simply will not buy anything.
 Drop-off rates are typically high in situations like these.

-Carrefour UAE’s customer base is broad, their customers come from all over the world, including India, Pakistan, the Middle East and Europe, with 60% female users and a 40% male users.
+Carrefour UAE’s customer base is broad, their customers come from all over the world, including India, Pakistan, the Middle East and Europe, with 60% female and 40% male.
 This is important to note because the final output must include all the various cultural nuances of Carrefour’s customers.

-We set out to improve the findability of products on Carrefour UAE’s website by designing a user-centric taxonomy that matched users’ mental models and expectations.
+We set out to improve the findability of products on Carrefour UAE’s website by designing a user-centric taxonomy that matched their user's mental models and expectations.

-We used a bunch of different research methods in order to understand the ‘whys’ and learn more about the users’ expectation when navigating the website.
+We used a variety of different research techniques to understand the ‘whys’ and learn more about the user's expectations when navigating the website.

 Some of the research methods we conducted included:

-Over 3 months we tested over 1500+ categories on the Carrefour website, conducted 10 different studies with over 300+ participants using 5 different research methods.
+In over 3 months, we tested over 1500+ categories on the Carrefour website and conducted 10 different studies with over 300+ participants using 5 different research methods.

 We saw a 257% improvement in the baseline test.